litexlang/litex-official-documents/Tutorial/Import.md

 ## Import A File

+Scenario: I think my current proof is too long, I need to split it into several files.
+Finally, I sum up all the knowledge in the several files into a main file, and get the conclusion.

 Importing a file typically occurs when working on a large Litex project (for example, when formalizing a mathematics textbook).
 If we write all the code in a single document, it will be very long.
 A better approach is to import individual sub-files sequentially in one file (for example, `main.lit`).
 Just like a book with 5 chapters, we can place the Litex code for each chapter in `chap1.lit`, `chap2.lit`, `chap3.lit`, `chap4.lit`, `chap5.lit` respectively, and then import them in `textbook.lit`, as shown below:

 ```